zareefrj/MoonBucks/README.md

 # MoonBucks
-Algorithm Design Semester 2 2021/22 Group 3 Project. ***THESE ARE MY APPROACHES SO FAR, IF YOU HAVE ANY BETTER IDEAS/SUGGESTIONS, FEEL FREE TO DISCUSS FURTHER***
+Algorithm Design Semester 2 2021/22 Group 3 Project.
+This ReadMe documents the approaches that our group used within this project.
 ## PROBLEM 1
 ### Step 1: Extracting the words from the articles
 #### Approach 1 (Unsuccessful)